andycasey/web/content/_index.md

 ---
 {{< figure src="me.png" alt="Andy Casey" caption="" width="200" >}}

-I'm an astrophysicist at [Monash University](https://monash.edu) in Melbourne, Australia.
+I'm an associate professor at [Monash University](https://monash.edu) and research scientist at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/)'s [Center for Computational Astrophysics](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/).

 I research stars.
 I want to know what they're made of, and how they change with time, and I use stars as tracers to better understand exoplanets and galaxies.
 Most of my work involves computational data analysis and open-source software.
 For this reason, I've been fortunate enough to contribute to research in a lot of different domains.